salad608/MasterCheetah608/README.md

-Hey, I’m Wolfclaw! (or you can call me MasterCheetah608) I’m currently learning c++ as a teenager.
-I don't do anything on this account yet, but I might in the future.
+Hey, I’m Sarah!
+(You can also call me salad)
+I’m currently learning C++ as a teenager.
+I participate in hackathons!
 Social media: https://linktr.ee/MasterCheetah608